tar1Qul/tar1Qul/README.md

 tar1Qul
 --------
 📚 I am pursuing Computer Science & Engineering at the University of Liberal Arts Bangladesh.<br>
-💻 I am a 8th semister CSE student.<br>
+💻 I am a 8th semester CSE student.<br>
 🔭 I am an IT executive and Technical Team manager at BangLabs.<br>
 🌱 Aspiring software engineer || MERN Stack Developer || Exploring Back-End Development.<br>
 💖 In a complicated relationship with web development.<br>